Considering taking a concealed carry weapons class conducted at a local hotel?

 - Why would you take a concealed carry class in a rented hotel room?

-- In a COVID-19 environment, why would you subject yourself to sitting in a crowded room with 20 – 30 students.
+- In a COVID-19 environment, why would you subject yourself to sitting in a crowded room with 20 – 30 other people.

 - Why would you take a concealed carry class that may not be recognized by the State of Florida for applying for a Florida concealed carry weapons license?